 1 Ullman-Culleré and Foltz.
 1999.
 Laboratory Animal Science.
 Difference in Relevance of BW to assess the health status of males and (virgin) females (variation of organ volumes and increase in tissue mass in response to infection?) - Rao et al. 1989.
 Fundamental and Applied Toxicology.
 Volume 13, Issue 1, Pages 156-164.
 Mice previously infested by virus.
 If there is no change in body weight between treated and untreated mice, there is lower mortality of the treated ones.
 Survival one important parameter of the fitness is then not linked to Body Weight.
 But effect of the infection on survival is clear (mortality) - Effect on age on BC Indices (lot of studies and models for instance humans: Goodpaster and al. The Journals of Gerontology: Series A, Volume 61, Issue 10, October 2006, Pages 1059–1064) How is differences of age in BC taken into account in this very study?

 This is a notorious complex debate in the community.
 We chose to not expand on the above, as we obtained negative results (see line 391-394 orig.
 “We here used body condition as a proxy for the health component of host fitness.
 We, however, did not find evidence for differences in body condition between hybrids and pure mice upon infection.
 We conclude that we do not have evidence that lower parasitemia in hybrids increases their health.”).
 We are aware that this could reflect an actual similarity of health over the hybrid zone, or the incapacity of our proxy to detect significant difference, and don’t claim otherwise.
-We have the strong opinion that the absence of an effect on health should be the null hypothesis.
+We, however, have the strong opinion that the absence of an effect on health should be the null hypothesis.

 C32.
 Lines 232-233: Lake of references!
 At least validate the use of the residue with some previous references.
 Perhaps Jacobs et al. 1996.
 OIKOS 77: 61-67?